Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

         pipette.pick_up_tip()
         pipette.drop_tip()

-For a more advanced example using a loop, take a moment to review the :ref:`off-deck location protocol <off-deck-location>` on the :ref:`_moving-labware` page.
+For a more advanced "real-world" example, take a moment to review the :ref:`off-deck location protocol <off-deck-location>` on the :ref:`_moving-labware` page.
 This example uses a ``for`` loop to iterate through a tip rack, but also includes other commands that pause the protocol and let you replace an on-deck tip rack with another rack stored in an off-deck location.

 Dropping a Tip
 --------------